linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![account_normal](icon/account_normal.svg).
 2. Click on an existed account in the list.
-3. Click on **Modify Password** enter the interface for modifing password.
+3. Click on **Modify Password** enter the interface for modifying password.
 4. Input new password twice and confirm.

 #### Auto Login